01-edu/public/subjects/java/projects/lets-travel/audit/README.md

 ###### Do the students comprehend how each service is scaled and operates independently within the system?

-##### Aks the students about the methods used to ensure data consistency between PostgreSQL, Neo4j, and Elasticsearch.
+##### Ask the students about the methods used to ensure data consistency between PostgreSQL, Neo4j, and Elasticsearch.

 ###### Are students aware of the techniques employed to maintain data consistency across databases?